jingshuowang/tyls.io/README.md

 4. use my special cursor :D.
 5. it wen aw snap after a while.
 6. later unlaoded chunks will be fog and would be loaded when player gets close to it. unlaoded ones arew kept in worldfil, just not rendered.
-7. enchance block placement/obleteration. it isnt connected now and iosnt smooth. it should be reallu smooth like last timne when we smoothened it it connects the 2 points that are loaded if it detects a part not loaded. so it should not be separated like more conneted and firm. same for destroying.
+7. enchance block placement/obliteration. it isnt connected now and iosnt smooth. it should be reallu smooth like last timne when we smoothened it it connects the 2 points that are loaded if it detects a part not loaded. so it should not be separated like more conneted and firm. same for destroying.
+8. grid have rendering issues. unstable.
+9. blocks are blurry
+10. unstable, half blocks apeear
+11. optimising
+12. to be continued